Knitting Tools and Gadgets

 You will notice different types of knitting needles.
-Each have their own pros and cons based on your project.
+Each has its pros and cons based on your project.
 Typically when I think of knitting needles, I think the straight version with a stopper on the one side.

 Straight Needles with Stopper

-Upon doing research and crocheters contacting me about learning to knit, I came to the realization about circular knitting needles.
+Upon doing research and crocheters contacting me about learning to knit, I realized circular knitting needles.
 They are not what I expected them to be.
 I thought because they are referred to as circular that you knit in a complete circle.
 I figured items like hats were done with these needles.
-I made the assumption based on loom knitting of working with circular looms.
+I made the assumption based on the loom knitting of working with circular looms.

 You still have to transfer from one needle to another during knitting.
-You don’t knit in a continuous circle like I had assumed.
+You don’t knit in a continuous circle as I had assumed.